The USET Tribal Climate Resilience Camp will be virtual!

 USET is following the Centers for Disease Control and Prevention (CDC), Tribal, federal, and state public health guidelines and updates regarding COVID-19.
-The USET Tribal Climate Resilience Camp (TCRC) will adhere to all public health guidelines in planning the event and as required at the time of the event in July 2021.
+In order to ensure the safety of Tribal Nation citizens, our staff and partners we will be holding a virtual version of the Tribal Climate Resilience Camp for the dates of July 12-16, 2021.

 Tribal Climate Resilience Camp Goal